Gunlei-dot/Praktikum/RAW.md

 ###### 2.6.2 Model B: Random Forest
 The initial Random Forest was trained at default settings with the cleaned data, establishing a base for this algorithms performance.

 The second iteration of model B used parameter tuning for optimisation.
-This time two tunign runs were conducted to establish the difference between a smaller, more robust forest and a larger, less robust forest.
-Töhe included parameters are as follows:
+This time two tuning runs were conducted to establish the difference between a smaller, more robust forest and a larger, less robust forest.
+The included parameters are as follows:

 | Parameter (value)                         | Function                                                                                                                                                     |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |